LIN3S/WPFoundation/README.md

 [![Latest Stable Version](https://poser.pugx.org/lin3s/wp-foundation/v/stable.svg)](https://packagist.org/packages/lin3s/wp-foundation)
 [![Latest Unstable Version](https://poser.pugx.org/lin3s/wp-foundation/v/unstable.svg)](https://packagist.org/packages/lin3s/wp-foundation)

-## Why?
+##Why?
-After implementing several Wordpress themes, we built what we think can be considered as best practices building this kind of projects in a clean, consistent and fast way: thus was born [LIN3S][1]'s [Wordpress Standard Edition][2].
+After implementing several WordPress themes, we built what we think can be considered as best practices building this kind of projects in a clean, consistent and fast way: thus was born [LIN3S][1]'s [WordPress Standard Edition][2].
 We are really happy with it, but there are some tasks that are very repetitive and tedious, furthermore each developer usually implements in a different way so, with this library we try to avoid these kind of troubles.
 At this moment, WPFoundation only contains a set of **interfaces** and **abstract classes** (in the future who knows :)) to force all developers to follow the same way becoming our code more consistent.

-## Installation
+##Installation
 The recommended and the most suitable way to install is through [Composer][3].
 Be sure that the tool is installed in your system and execute the following command: